swiftlang/swift-evolution/proposals/0318-package-creation.md

 ### Defining the default template

-To customize the default template (i.e. when `swift package create` is invoked with the explicit `--template `argument), user define a template named “default”, i.e. `~/.swiftpm/configuration/templates/new-package/default`
+To customize the default template (i.e. when `swift package create` or `swift package init` is invoked without the explicit `--template `argument), users may define a template named “default”, i.e. `~/.swiftpm/configuration/templates/new-package/default`

 ### Adding and updating templates